 Like women with depression, men with depression may:

 - Feel extremely tired

-- Not get pleasure from activities they once enjoyed
+- Not get pleasure from activities usually enjoyed

 Other behaviors in men that could be signs of depression — but not recognized as such — include:

 - Escapist behavior, such as spending a lot of time at work or on sports